Erich Muenter: Bombing after his death

-Muenter's wife received a note from her husband warning that a ship bound for England would sink on the 7th of July.
+Muenter's second wife received a note from her husband warning that a ship bound for England would sink on 7 July.
 On that day, just two days after his suicide, the crew was warned but they could not find the bomb on the SS Minnehaha.
 It exploded, but had been placed far away from the munitions and caused minor damage.